Allen8838/DontGetKicked-Carvana/README.md

-See kaggle_2024 folder for code
+See kaggle_2024 folder for code.
+Raw dataset came from the popular Carvana Don'tGetKicked Kaggle competition (https://www.kaggle.com/c/DontGetKicked).
+Random Forest classifer achieved a 99% Specificity and a 75% AUC.